Linda Lavin: Personal life

-Lavin has been married three times.
-Her first marriage to Ron Leibman ended in divorce in 1981.
-Her second marriage, to Kip Niven, whom she met on the set of Alice, ended in a bitter divorce in 1992.
-While Lavin has no biological children, she is the stepmother of the children of her second husband and plays an active role in their lives and also in the lives of her grandchildren.
-She is also the stepmother of the children of her third and current husband, artist/musician Steve Bakunas, whom she married in 2005.
-The couple resided in Wilmington, North Carolina, where they were committed community members who were working together to rehabilitate impoverished neighborhoods including renovating many homes, donating a park to the city and creating a community theatre, the Red Barn Studio.
+Lavin was married three times.
+Her first marriage to actor Ron Leibman ended in divorce in 1981.
+Her second marriage, to actor Kip Niven, whom she met on the set of Alice, ended in a bitter divorce in 1992.
+While Lavin had no biological children, she was a stepmother during her second and third marriages.
+She married Steve Bakunas in 2005.
+The couple resided in Wilmington, North Carolina, where they were committed community members who were working together to rehabilitate impoverished neighborhoods including renovating many homes, donating a park to the city and creating a community theater, the Red Barn Studio.
 In 1997, Lavin founded The Linda Lavin Arts Foundation in Wilmington, "to promote and foster the advancement of the performing and visual arts, with special emphasis on arts in education.
-Her foundation has created a theatre program called Girl Friends, whose purpose is to raise the self-esteem of at-risk teenage girls of the inner city."
+Her foundation has created a theater program called Girl Friends, whose purpose is to raise the self-esteem of at-risk teenage girls of the inner city."

-Both of her former husbands, the aforementioned Niven and Leibman, died in 2019 along with Alice co-stars Philip McKeon and Charles Levin.

-In Wilmington, she was a stage director.
-One of her directorial credits was a 1998 production of William Shakespeare's As You Like It, updated to a Brazilian jazz style.
-In both Wilmington and New York she teaches master classes in acting and singing.

 In September 2012, Lavin announced that she intended to sell her home in Wilmington and return to New York City.
-Lavin and Bakunas had lived in New York City since circa 2013–2014.
-In July 2016, the Luxury Living website posted Lavin's Central Park South apartment for sale at $1.25 million.
+Lavin and Bakunas thereafter resided in New York City until her death.
+She continued to work in California as well.